yue/yue/README.md

 # base-boilerplate

-The boilerplate to create projects using Chromium's base library.
+The boilerplate to create projects using Chromium's `base` and `net` libraries.

 ## Usage